-One patent family directed to improved rAAV virions that we have exclusively licensed in the ocular field includes ten granted patents in the U.S., elsewhere in North America and Europe, including one European patent validated in three countries, as well as one pending patent applications in the U.S. The patents in this family are projected to expire between 2024 and 2029 in the U.S. and in 2024 elsewhere, subject to possible patent term extensions.
+One patent family directed to improved rAAV virions that we have exclusively licensed in the ocular field includes two granted patents in the U.S. The patents in this family are projected to expire between 2027 and 2029 in the U.S., subject to possible patent term extensions.